-On June 11, 2019, the Company's wholly-owned subsidiary, Canexco Inc., entered into an Option Agreement to acquire a 100% interest in the Gold Range Property, Arizona, USA from a Prospector, the "Optionor".
-The Gold Range Property, under option, is comprised of three staked lode mineral claims with a total area of 61.98 acres and is located in Mohave County, Arizona, USA.
-In addition, the Company staked and recorded 13 additional lode mining claims covering prospective ground surrounding the area of interest optioned and began conducting preliminary geologic fieldwork.
-The area has seen historic lode and placer gold production, but limited modern lode gold exploration.
+On June 11, 2019, the Company's wholly owned subsidiary, Canexco Inc., entered into an Option Agreement to acquire a 100% interest in the Gold Range Property, Arizona, USA from a Prospector, the "Optionor".
+The Gold Range Property, under option, is comprised of three staked lode mineral claims with a total area of 61.98 acres and is in Mohave County, Arizona, USA.
+Since the acquisition through the option agreement, the Company has continued to stake additional lode mining claims increasing its holdings to 145 mining lode claims (1,043 hectares) covering prospective ground surrounding the area of interest optioned.
+The area has seen historic lode and placer gold production but limited modern lode gold exploration.

 Under the terms of the agreement, the Company is committed to make options payments and minimum exploration expenditures totaling US\$90,000 and US\$80,000 over four years, respectively.
-On June 11, 2019, the Company issued US\$10,000 in accordance with the agreement.
+On June 11, 2019, the Company paid US\$10,000 (CDN\$13,405) and on June 6, 2020, the Company paid US\$15,000 (CDN\$20,306) in accordance with the agreement.
 In addition, the Optionor will retain a 2% NSR, half of which can be bought back by the Company for US\$500,000; the remaining half can be bought back for US\$1,000,000.
-The gross costs and impairments recorded to the Gold Range Property at September 30, 2019 are \$80,278 and \$nil, respectively (September 30, 2018 - \$nil and \$nil).
+Refer to Section 7) d) "Contractual obligations" for the remaining commitments under the terms of the agreement at September 30, 2020.